Bylaws of the Ecological Society Of America Amended November 2018

 Bylaw 9.
 Editors-in-Chief and Boards of Editors.

-For each Society journal an Editor-in-Chief shall be appointed by the Governing Board for a renewable three-year term.
+For each Society journal an Editor-in-Chief shall be appointed by the Governing Board for a renewable three-year term, not to exceed three terms.
 An Editor-in-Chief is responsible for the content and scientific quality of a specific journal or journals, and in consultation with the Board of Editors and the Managing Editor, advising the Publications Committee and Governing Board on policy for the journal or journals.
 Each Society journal shall be served by a Board of Editors.
 Editors-in-Chief shall be responsible for appointment of Editors for the journals they oversee, and for maintaining an appropriate balance in the membership of each Board of Editors.
 Members of the Boards of Editors are appointed for overlapping three-year terms and meet annually at the Annual Meeting of the Society.
 The Editors-in-Chief serve as Chairs of their Boards of Editors.
-After the completion of the second year of the three-year term of appointment, the performance of an Editor-in-Chief shall be reviewed by the Publications Committee which shall make a recommendation to the Governing Board on possible reappointment no later than three months prior to the completion of the period of appointment.
+After the completion of the second year of the first two three-year terms of appointment, the performance of an Editor-in-Chief shall be reviewed by the Publications Committee which shall make a recommendation to the Governing Board on possible reappointment no later than three months prior to the completion of the period of appointment.
+Exceptions can be made by petition to the Governing Board of the ESA.
 The Committee shall use in its evaluation criteria established in advance by the Governing Board.